PRAGMATICS AND THE TEACHING OF ENGLISH LITERATUREAdriansyah A. Katili

-In term of Searle’s taxonomy of illocutionary act, the bolded utterance is an expression of pride.
+In terms of Searle's taxonomy of illocutionary acts, the bolded utterance is an expression of pride.
 The interlocutors are Willy and Howard.
 Willy begs Howard to give him the job of selling; Howard, however, refuses it.
-Then Howard asks why Willy not asks his sons to help him.
+Then Howard asks why Willy does not ask his sons to help him.
 Instead of answering it, Willy says proudly that his sons are working on a very big deal.

-“He was an old man who fished alone in a skiff in the Gulf Scream and he had gone eighty-four days now without taking a fish.
-In the first forty days a boy had been with him.
-But after forty days without a fish the boy’s parents had told him that the old man was now definitely and finally salao, which is the worst form of unluck, and the boy had gone at their orders in another boat which caught three good fish the first week…”
+"He was an old man who fished alone in a skiff in the Gulf Scream and he had gone eighty-four days now without taking a fish.
+In the first forty days, a boy had been with him.
+But after forty days without a fish, the boy's parents had told him that the old man was now definitely and finally salao, which is the worst form of unlucky, and the boy had gone at their orders in another boat which caught three good fish the first week…"

 This passage is about an old man who fished but is always unlucky.
-He always goes to the sea to fish but comeback to the land without any fishes.
+He always goes to the sea to fish but comes back to the land without any fish.

-The conjunction and is used to intend the additional information; but is used to intend the contradiction.
+The conjunction is used to intend the additional information but is used to intend the contradiction.
 Hence, the above passage informs some additional information and a contradiction.

 Consider also the following passage taken from Hemingway's The Sun Also Rises (1954: 1):

-“Robert Cohn was once middleweight boxing champion Princeton.
+"Robert Cohn was once middleweight boxing champion at Princeton.
 Do not think that I am very much impressed by that as a boxing title, but it meant a lot to Cohn.
-He cared nothing for boxing, in fact he disliked it, but he learned it painfully to counteract the feeling of inferiority and shyness he had felt on being treated as a Jew at Princeton.
-There was a certain inner comfort in knowing he could knock down anybody who was snooty to him, although, being very shy and thoroughly nice boy, he never fought except in the gym.
-He was Spider Kelly’s star pupil.
-Spider taught all his young gentlemen to box like featherweight, no matter whether they weight one hundred and five or two hundred and five pounds.
+He cared nothing for boxing because he disliked it, but he learned it painfully to counteract the feeling of inferiority and shyness he had felt about being treated as a Jew at Princeton.
+There was a certain inner comfort in knowing he could knock down anybody who was snooty to him, although, being a very shy and thoroughly nice boy, he never fought except in the gym.
+He was Spider Kelly's star pupil.
+Spider taught all his young gentlemen to box like a featherweight, no matter whether they weight one hundred and five or two hundred and five pounds.
 But it seemed to fit Cohn.
-He was really very fast.
+He was very fast.
 He was so good that Spider promptly overmatched him and got his nose permanently flattened.
-This increased Cohn distaste for boxing, but it gave him a certain satisfaction of some strange sort, and it certainly improved his nose.
-In his last year at Princeton he read too much and too to wearing spectacles.
-I never met any one of his class who remember that he was middleweight boxing champion.
+This increased Cohn's distaste for boxing, but it gave him a certain satisfaction of some strange sort, and it certainly improved his nose.
+In his last year at Princeton, he read too much and too to wearing spectacles.
+I never met anyone in his class who remember that he was a middleweight boxing champion.

 To conclude this paper, I emphasize that teaching English Language and Literature should involve pragmatics.
-Pragmatics as the use of language in communication dealt with how the people use language to intend the meaning.
-In teaching English language, teacher may apply the principle of pragmatic to train students to use language to intend their meaning and to infer the interlocutor’s intended meaning.
+Pragmatics as the use of language in communication dealt with how people use language to intend the meaning.
+In teaching the English language, a teacher may apply the principle of pragmatics to train students to use language to intend their meaning and to infer the interlocutor's intended meaning.
 In teaching English Literature, pragmatics helps students to infer utterances in literary works.

 Pragmatics in the teaching of drama will be concerned with speech acts conducted by the characters as the interlocutors.
-The speech acts are in the three sets levels, i.e. locution, illocution and perlocution.
-Locution is what the speaker utteres; illocution is the speaker’s intended meaning.
+The speech acts are in three sets of levels, i.e. locution, illocution, and perlocution.
+Locution is what the speaker utters; illocution is the speaker’s intended meaning.
 And perlocution is the effect of the illocution as performed by the hearer.

-In the teaching of prose, pragmatics concerns with, for example, the use of conjunctions.
+In the teaching of prose, pragmatics is concerned with, for example, the use of conjunctions.
 The conjunctions will lead the leader to infer the correlation between sentences.
-The use of and, for example, indicates the additional information presented in the next sentence; the conjunction but indicates the contradiction between two sentence.
+The use of and, for example, indicates the additional information presented in the next sentence; the conjunction but indicates the contradiction between two sentences.

 In short, I emphasize that pragmatics is very important in the teaching of literature.
-It is a necessary that the teacher of both language and literature to apply the principles pragmatics in teaching.
+The teacher of both language and literature must apply the principles of pragmatics in teaching.